 Public transportation reduces the demand for extensive parking infrastructure in urban areas, freeing up valuable space for other purposes such as parks, housing, or commercial development.

 Public transportation systems connect different parts of a city or region, promoting social interaction and community cohesion.
 They enable people to access educational, employment, healthcare, and recreational opportunities more easily.

 Public transportation reduces dependence on oil, contributing to energy security and helping mitigate the impact of oil price fluctuations on the economy.

 In a nutshell, the positives of using public buses, trains and planes outweigh the positives of using private transportation.
 The winners are not only the individuals, but also (and especially) the whole community.

 Travelling by public transport is less stressful and it requires a minimum physical effort, thus providing a sense of well-being.

 There are many benefits.
 But we live in a highly individualistic culture.
-From early in the childhood we develop a distrust of unban transport; both in terms of effectiveness and its suitability.
+From early in the childhood we wrongfully develop a distrust of urban transport; both in terms of effectiveness and its suitability.